 Slack is our main tool for communication.
-For client project we create a separate channel within our team where members of our team will discuss the project.
-To talk with clients themselves we create separate Slack teams and channels for pre-development work, development work and channel for all additional features we are thinking of including in the next version of the app.
+For the client project, we create a separate channel within our team where members of our team will discuss the project.
+To talk with clients themselves we create separate Slack teams and channels for pre-development work, development work, and channel for all additional features we are thinking of including in the next version of the app.

 - Target Audience

 - Who are the users that will benefit from your app the most?

 - What platforms will the app work on?
 Is there a web version?

 - How can your users communicate with you?
 How do you prevent a bad review on the App Store?